 The Carbon Fund for Europe is jointly managed by the World Bank and the EIB, and was launched in March 2007.
 This fund, which is directed towards securing investments from EU Member States, acquires greenhouse gas reduction credits on behalf of the participants using the World Bank's expertise and experience and the EIB's large project pipeline in developing countries.

 The five participants in the fund are Ireland, Luxemburg, Portugal, the Flemish Region of Belgium and Statkraft Carbon Invest AS (Norway).
-Of the €10 million committed to this Fund, €4.1 million has been paid in the period since its launch to 31 December 2010.
-200,000 AAUs were also delivered from investments under the World Bank Carbon Fund for Europe in 2010.
+Of the ≤ 10 million committed to this Fund, ≤ 4.1 million has been paid in the period since its launch to 31 December 2011.